awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 1. For each core and task instance type, choose how you want to define the weighted capacity \(**Each instance counts as X units**\) for that instance\.
 The number of YARN vCores for each Fleet instance type is used as the default weighted capacity units, but you can change the value to any units that make sense for your applications\.

-1. Under **Target capacity**, define the total number of On\-demand and Spot instances you want per fleet\.
-EMR will ensure that instances in the fleet fulfill the requested units for on\-demand and spot target capacity\.
-If no on\-demand or spot units are specified for a fleet, then no capacity is provisioned for that fleet\.
+1. Under **Target capacity**, define the total number of On\-demand and Spot Instances you want per fleet\.
+EMR ensures that instances in the fleet fulfill the requested units for On\-demand and Spot target capacity\.
+If no On\-demand or Spot units are specified for a fleet, then no capacity is provisioned for that fleet\.

 1. If a fleet is configured with a Target capacity for Spot, you can enter your maximum Spot price as a % of On\-Demand pricing, or you can enter a Dollars \($\) amount in USD\.